The Importance of Developing Life Skills in Addiction Recovery

 Life Skills – How to Live Without Alcohol or Drugs

-This is a Life Skill particularly important for those who have completed a detox and rehab with Abbeycare. (see Alcohol Rehab and Drug Rehab)
+Life Skills are particularly important for those who have completed a detox and rehab with Abbeycare.

-• Create an Aftercare Plan in rehab follow it Post-Rehab
+• Create an Aftercare Plan in rehab and follow it post-rehab

 • Make recovery friends & connect with them daily

-• Have an action plan if thoughts of using return i.e. phone Abbeycare Team, recovery friends or recovery sponsor immediately
+• Have an action plan i.e, phone Abbeycare Team, recovery friends, or recovery sponsor immediately

-• Connect with a mental health specialist or GP to provide regular update on mental health.
+• Connect with a mental health specialist or GP to provide regular updates on mental health

 quotation mark